 Bereavement is quite unlike any other experience you will have had.
 Most of us at this time feel part of our world has been cruelly and unfairly torn away from us.
 If your loved one was in pain or discomfort, you may simultaneously feel a sense of relief that their suffering has ended.

 It is important to remember that people react to loss in different ways and there is no easy way to get through it.

-The Southern Area Hospice provide two Bereavement Support Groups
+The Southern Area Hospice provides two Bereavement Support Groups

 Adult Bereavement Support Group

-In addition to the Bereavement Support Groups, we also offer a monthly drop in Bereavment Support Service on the first Wednesday of each month between 6pm-8pm at St.John's House, Courtenay Hill, Newry.
+In addition to the Bereavement Support Groups, we also offer a monthly drop-in Bereavement Support Service on the first Wednesday of each month between 6 pm-8 pm at St.John's House, Courtenay Hill, Newry.
 These sessions are open to anyone who has been bereaved due to cancer, MS or MND.
-The aim of these sessions is to help to make the bereavement journey less painful by sharing thoughts, feelings and helping participants understand the bereavment process.
+The aim of these sessions is to help to make the bereavement journey less painful by sharing thoughts, feelings and helping participants understand the bereavement process.

 Children and Teenagers Bereavement Support Group

 Support is available for children and teenagers in the form of one-to-one counselling, and bereavement groups on request.